Best prepared meal delivery services for 2023, tested and reviewed

 What can I expect from a fully prepared meal delivery service?

 A sigh of relief!
 No more grocery shopping, and you won't have to worry about what’s for dinner, or lunch or any meal that stresses you out.
-There are options to suit every budget and dietary need.
-These companies generally allow you to filter meals by your dietary restriction or preference (omnivore, vegan or plant-based, gluten-free, pescatarian, low-calorie, heart-healthy, etc.).
+There are options to suit every budget and dietary need, including picky eaters.
+These companies generally allow you to filter meals by your dietary restriction, special diet or preference (omnivore, vegan or plant-based, gluten-free, pescatarian, low-calorie, heart-healthy, etc.).
 You can usually choose your delivery day and even add on extras like portions of fully cooked protein, breakfast foods, snacks and desserts.

 What’s the best fully prepared meal delivery service for me?